Tottenham Hotspur F.C. supporters: Neologisms and phrases

 A number of words and phrases are often repeated by rival fans to taunt Tottenham fans.
 Arsenal fans celebrate St Totteringham's Day, a term believed to be first used in 2002, which is the day when it became mathematically impossible for Tottenham to finish above Arsenal in that season.
 Spurs fans have created their own rival versions but no one version has so far caught on among fans.
 A new word that has gained wide currency among fans as well as the media to become part of football lexicon is "Spursy".
-The adjective "Spursy", and its derived noun "Spursiness", denotes a certain fragility in the team that consistently fail to live up to expectations and crumble within sight of victory.
+The word is said to have been coined by a Spurs fan in 2013 to describe flair Spurs players who may "go missing at Stoke on a cold February evening".
+The adjective "Spursy", and its derived noun "Spursiness", then came to be used to denote a certain fragility in the team that consistently fail to live up to expectations and crumble within sight of victory.
 A phrase also commonly repeated by rival fans is "Lads, it's Tottenham", first said by former Manchester United manager Alex Ferguson in a pre-match team-talk, to show that Tottenham are weak and easily beatable.